 In this class:

 - How to use selective colour adjustment layers

 - How to use Curves adjustment layers

-- Demonstrate how to create light rays in Photoshop
+- How to create light rays in Photoshop

 This class covers one of the most important aspects of any composite — colour grading.
 With this particular image, where there is a clear difference in image quality and colour tones of the images, colour grading is vital.
 To make the subject better match the background, Viktor uses a number of colour adjustment tools, including selective colour, hue/saturation and curves adjustment layers.
 You’ll see how he uses each of these, along with layer masks, to make adjustment to particular areas and how you can use additional techniques such as Blur filters and Blend modes to better match the different elements.
 In addition to the colour grading, Viktor also demonstrates how to create light rays in Photoshop.

 After initial colour grading:

 For more tips on creating composite images in Photoshop, read our ‘Top tips for compositing‘ article.

 Questions?
 Please post them in the comments section below.